Orthorexia, OSFED, and ARFID

 - Cuts and/or calluses across the top of finger joints, which could suggest inducing vomiting

-Eating Disorder Recovery Specialists have had tremendous success with helping clients gain control of their lives and tackling their eating disorder head on.
+Eating Disorder Recovery Specialists have had tremendous success with helping clients gain control of their lives and tackling their eating disorders head-on.

 We look forward to helping you on your path to better health and recovery.